Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Virne: A Comprehensive NFV-RA Benchmark

 As summarized in Table~\ref{table:study-summary} in Appendix~\ref{appendix:related-work:rl-nfv-ra}, various studies on NFV-RA often share similar core methodologies in their core RL framework design but differ primarily in terms of the specific network scenarios considered or specialized implementation techniques employed.
 Virne offers a comprehensive suite of state-of-the-art reinforcement learning methods for NFV resource allocation.
 The framework flexibly combines various RL training approaches (including MCTS, PG, A3C, and PPO) with different neural network architectures (such as MLP, CNN, S2S, GCN, GAT, BiGCN, BiGAT, and HeteroGAT).
 It also incorporates various implementation enhancements like custom reward functions, feature engineering combinations, and action masking mechanisms.
 See Appendix~\ref{appendix:benchmark:implementation-additional-techniques} for descriptions of these RL methods, neutral policies, and implementation techniques.

 To provide clarity in both implementation and evaluation, we categorize these works under common names that reflect RL algorithms and their neural policy architectures.
-To further streamline the training process and avoid unnecessary inconsistencies, we adopt PPO as the default RL algorithm in our experiments, due to its recognized training efficiency and strong empirical performance~\cite{drl-tnnls-2022-drl-survey}.
 For example, the PPO-GCN method uses graph convolutional networks as feature encoders while employing Proximal Policy Optimization for efficient training.
 In the subsequent experiments, we will first investigate the impact of distinct implementation techniques, such as reward function and feature engineering, and identify the most efficient configurations for general implementation.
-Then, all of them will be evaluated for their effectiveness in the cloud and other popular scenarios.
+Then, we evaluate their effectiveness in the cloud and other popular scenarios.